 TRICARE benefits can also cover recovery services with prior authorization and determination of medical or psychological need.
 Detox services may be covered for up to seven days, inpatient rehab for 21 days, and acute inpatient psychiatric care may be covered for between 30 and 45 days.
 Up to 60 group therapy sessions and 15 outpatient family visits are also included.

 Contact your local VA center or the VA Mental Health department for more information on these benefits.

 Private Substance Use and Mental Health Treatment for Veterans

-Private rehab facilities are always an option for anyone looking for the best integrated care.
-Many offer specialized programs that cater to specific populations like veterans.
-Military benefits may help pay for this care with or without an additional co-pay expense.
-Other private or employer-provided health insurance can cover costs as well.
+Private rehab facilities, like Black Bear, are always an option for anyone looking for the best integrated care.
+Many offer specialized programs that cater to specific populations like veterans and private or employer-provided health insurance can help cover the costs of treatment.